Azure/azure-sdk-for-java/sdk/documentintelligence/azure-ai-documentintelligence/MIGRATION_GUIDE.md

 ## Breaking Changes

 ### Clients names updates
-To improve the development experience and address the consistent feedback across the Document Intelligence SDK, this new version of the library introduces two new clients `DocumentIntelligenceClient` and the `DocumentIntelligenceAdministrationClient` that provide unified methods for analyzing documents and provide support for the new features added by the service in
+To improve the development experience and address the consistent feedback across the AnalyzedDocument Intelligence SDK, this new version of the library introduces two new clients `DocumentIntelligenceClient` and the `DocumentIntelligenceAdministrationClient` that provide unified methods for analyzing documents and provide support for the new features added by the service in